JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 The names of Kotlin classes and interfaces are prefixed when imported to Objective-C.
 The prefix is derived from the framework name.

 Objective-C does not support packages in a framework.
-Thus, the Kotlin compiler renames Kotlin classes, which have the same name but different package, in the same framework.
+If the Kotlin compiler finds Kotlin classes in the same framework which have the same name but different packages, it renames them.
 This algorithm is not stable yet and can change between Kotlin releases.
-As a workaround, you can rename the conflicting Kotlin classes in the framework.
+To work around this, you can rename the conflicting Kotlin classes in the framework.

 To avoid renaming Kotlin declarations, use the `@ObjCName` annotation.
 It instructs the Kotlin compiler to use a custom Objective-C and Swift name for classes, interfaces, and other Kotlin concepts: